 Jary Carter: It’s really helpful.
 Kurt, what would you add?

-Kurt Hoffman: Yeah, we see the exact same thing.
+Kurt Hoffman: We see the exact same thing.
 But what’s changed so much is the sophistication of tools that you have available to you.
 Being able to personalize that experience, but then having the service to back that online, when you had orders coming through phone or relationship.
 And that was the pure-play only way.
-You could track that you could communicate, you could do all those things in a person-to-person mode, and now you have to be able to fulfill and do everything that’s happening digitally with great customer service.
+You could do all those things in a person-to-person mode, and now you have to be able to fulfill and do everything that’s happening digitally with great customer service.

-So I completely agree with the sophistication of tools, being very very personalized with those tools, and then backing up with awesome customer service and awesome experience.
-That’s the trend that we’re seeing.
-That’s the change that we’re seeing is people are buying into that, investing in that, and then following up on it.
+So I completely agree with the sophistication of tools, being very personalized with those tools, and then backing up with awesome customer service and awesome experience.

 Jary Carter: I think we have time for one question.
-How do you handle multiple decision makers and multiple purchasers in your business?
-How do you think about that when you think about multiple touches on a purchase decision in a B2B eCommerce world?
+How do you handle multiple decision-makers and multiple purchasers in your business?

-Josh Williams: Yeah, we do a little bit of that, I’d say the majority of our customers are business owners who are simply making that decision themselves and then purchasing what they need to.
+Josh Williams: We do a little bit of that.
+I’d say the majority of our customers are business owners who are simply making that decision themselves and then purchasing what they need to.

 But we do have a segment of customers who have an approval chain.
-And that’s actually something we’re focused on right now is like, how do we make that experience a little bit smoother for them, so that once they make a purchase, they understand that really goes back to the visibility.
+And that’s actually something we’re focused on right now: how do we make that experience a little bit smoother for them?
+This goes back to visibility.

 It’s critical that they understand where they’re at in the process.
-So they have placed their order.
-And we have the order, but you know, who their district manager, whoever might be, hasn’t yet approved the order.
-So making sure that they can see where that’s at and then give the district manager or whoever the approver is really easy insight into this is what the order is.
+So they have placed their order, and we have the order, but their district manager hasn’t yet approved the order.
+A a seller, we need to make sure that they can see where that’s at and then give the district manager or whoever the approver is an easy insight into the whole process.

 That’s something that we’ve been expanding on a little bit as far as our customer base goes.
-And we’re really thinking a lot about that right now for some of the future upgrades to our site and how we’re going to facilitate that and make it a cleaner process.
+We’re thinking a lot about that right now for some of the future upgrades to our site and how we’re going to facilitate that and make it a cleaner process.
 Then you have to keep going back and continuing to improve and become more sophisticated as we go.

 Jary Carter: Kurt, would you add anything to that?
 You just see so many different projects.
 I’m curious, do you have any additions to that?

-Kurt Hoffman: I mean, I’m not in specific to that one because we don’t look at it, marketing-wise, from the end user fulfillment from the business’s side.
-So it’s a little bit different from the chair that I sit in, we try to create the need and correct try to create the awareness.
-But the chain of command and the multiple people and multiple steps that it takes from a B2B purchase perspective is a big way to be able to make sure that everyone can see it.
+Kurt Hoffman: The chain of command and the multiple people and multiple steps that it takes from a B2B purchase perspective is a big way to be able to make sure that everyone can see it.
 Everyone knows what’s going on, but we don’t see it from inside the business very often as far as marketers.

 Jary Carter: All this has been incredibly valuable.
 I so appreciate your time and insight.
-I think we’ve got some great insights that have come out of this.
-I’ve really enjoyed the time.
-It’s great to talk to folks who are really sort of setting the strategy for where B2B eCommerce is going.
-So thank you for spending some time with us here.
-And with that, we hope everyone has a great day.
+Thank you for spending some time with us here.
+We hope everyone has a great day.
 Thanks for joining.